rsree23/Asteroid-Orbit-Determination/README.md

 # For Orbit_Determination.py specifically

 My code will output all permutations (1,2,5), (1,3,5), (1,4,5) with the roots for each.
 On my input file and in the code I refer to the observations as 1, 2, 3, 4, 5.
 The actual correspondance to the 7 times my team went observing are as follows:
-Obs Night	Obs Number
-1		1
-2		2
-3		3
-4		Cloudy Night
-5		4
-6		Cloudy Night
-7		5
+Obs Night: 1, 2, 3, 4, 5, 6, 7
+Obs Number: 1, 2, 3, Cloudy Night (none), 4, Cloudy Night (none), 5

 Also, in my input file, if a time was 06:00:00, I wrote it as 6 0 0, since having the two zeroes or a zero in front of a number confuses python and causes errors.
 Also, due to the way I read from a file in my code, I took away any colons (I need